 17. Music Sleeve Tattoo

 Feel the beat through your skin with this ink.
 From a single treble clef to a full symphony, let the music in you come out with these fantastic tattoos.
-Creep a manuscript up the arm, illustrate your favorite instrument, microphone or a DJ turntable.
+Creep a manuscript up the arm and illustrate your favorite instrument, microphone, or DJ turntable with a music tattoo.
 Whether you’d prefer an oboe or an orchestra, this is a flawless composition for a pitch-perfect sleeve.

-Head in the right direction every time with these arrow sleeves.
-These designs signify guidance and remind you to always move forward.
+Head in the right direction every time with a sleeve arrow tattoo.
+These designs signify guidance and remind you always to move forward.
 You can ink a traditional dart on your arm or something geometric.
-Think outside the box with a 3D illustrated piece, and add shadow for an ultra-realistic approach or keep it simple for a huge impact.
+Think outside the box with a 3D tattoo, and add shadow for an ultra-realistic approach or keep it simple for a huge impact.
 This is a timeless design that’s packed with meaning.

 19. Family Sleeve Tattoo

-It’s something we all have, so why not celebrate it?
-From chosen members to the ones we were born with, families are a part of our lives that offer us the support and guidance.
+Celebrate your loved ones with a family tattoo.
+From chosen members to the ones we were born with, families are a part of our lives that offer us support and guidance.
 Choose to portray them in a realistic portrait or ink their names.
 This is a touching way to pay respect and honor those who are closest to you and can be the perfect way to keep them with you forever.

 20. Watercolour Sleeve Tattoo